 To bring the attention back to the present moment, awareness of the breath is a powerful tool that almost anyone can practice.
 Simply pause when you realize that your attention has been pulled away involuntarily and notice what your breath is doing.
 I guarantee that you are breathing!
 Is your breath shallow or deep?
 Fast or slow?
 Smooth or jagged?
 No need to do anything about what you find; just notice and stay with it for a moment.

 Then, in that quiet moment, decide where you intend to put your attention and gently place it there.
 It will wander off again, for certain, but you can repeat this awareness and refocusing of your attention as often as you wish.

 Recently we held an introduction to mindfulness and meditation with one of our clients, the senior team of a large American corporation.
 Our session sponsor, a very self-aware senior executive, reported a few weeks after the session: “Since starting these mindfulness practices, I’m sleeping better than I have in years.”
 Mindfulness is a tool that can have profound effects on our personal and professional wellbeing.

 As you go through your day, through your week, notice when your attention is on something that it has been pulled to involuntarily.
 Then, see if you are able to, return to the breath, and place your attention where you intend for it to be.
 Perhaps you can shift the balance towards voluntary attention, even by 5%.

-This is the first in a series of articles on mindfulness by Jeremy Seligman.
-Jeremy is a Senior Partner at Brimstone Consulting Group.
+Jeremy Seligman is a Senior Partner at Brimstone Consulting Group.
 He is a former corporate executive with extensive background and experience as an organizational development specialist and executive coach.
-Jeremy is a longtime practitioner of mindfulness and meditation, and is a certified Mindfulness and Meditation Teacher, certified by the UC Berkeley’s Greater Good Science Center, Sounds True, and the Awareness Training Institute.
+Jeremy is a longtime practitioner of mindfulness and meditation, and is a certified Mindfulness and Meditation Teacher, certified by UC Berkeley’s Greater Good Science Center, Sounds True, and the Awareness Training Institute.